tstuefe/docs/build-ojdk-on-windows.md

 This is a short description of how I build OpenJDK on Windows, as of today (2018-06-28).

-_Big Disclaimer: these are the variants I personally have worked with and know will work.
-Many more variants - different toolchains, windows versions, Visual Studio versions - may work too but I do not know for sure nor do I care._
+_Disclaimer: This describes the setup I have worked with and know will work.
+Many more variants - different toolchains, windows versions, Visual Studio versions - may and probably will work too but are outside the scope of this document._

 ### Prerequisites

 - Windows 7 x64 or Windows 10 x64
-- Visual Studio 2013 Professional or Visual Studio 2017 Community Edition
+- Visual Studio 2013 Professional or Visual Studio 2017 Community Edition (_see Disclaimer above_)

 ### Install Cygwin
 Install 64bit version of Cygwin.